Byron Buxton Player Props: Twins vs. Tigers

 Tigers Pitching Rankings

-- The eight strikeouts per nine innings compiled by the Tigers pitching staff ranks 26th in the league.
+- The pitching staff for the Tigers has a collective 8.1 K/9, the fifth-worst in MLB.

-- The Tigers have a 4.63 team ERA that ranks 24th across all league pitching staffs.
+- The Tigers have a 4.62 team ERA that ranks 25th among all league pitching staffs.

-- The Tigers rank 20th in baseball in home runs given up (83 total, 1.3 per game).
+- Tigers pitchers combine to rank 20th in baseball in home runs allowed (84 total, 1.3 per game).

-- The left-hander's most recent time out came on Saturday against the Arizona Diamondbacks, when he threw five innings, surrendering five earned runs while giving up six hits.
+- His most recent appearance was in relief on Sunday when the lefty tossed 4 1/3 innings against the Arizona Diamondbacks, surrendering two earned runs while giving up just one hit.

 © 2023 Data Skrive.
 All rights reserved.